peitek/eyelink-ogama-connector/README.md

 ## Setup ##

 The project should run in any Python IDE.
 It was developed and tested with [PyCharms](https://www.jetbrains.com/pycharm/).

-# Contributing #

-Do you want to fix my horrible Python code?
-Feel free to create a pull request :)

-Thank you!

 # License #